cforlando/FOIA-Auto-Requester/README.md

 ## Project Details

-This script works by making POST requests to [NextRequest](https://www.nextrequest.com/) based on config data from a local JSON file.
+This script works by making POST requests to [NextRequest](https://www.nextrequest.com/) based on config data from a JSON file.
 The JSON file follows this template:

 ```json
 [